superfly/docs/reference/autoscaling.html.md

 Autoscaling adjusts the number of running or created Fly Machines dynamically.
 We support two forms of autoscaling:

-- Autostart/autostop Machines
+- Autostop/autostart Machines
 - Metrics-based autoscaling

-## Autostart/autostop Machines
+## Autostop/autostart Machines

-The Fly Proxy autostart/autostop feature starts and stops Machines based on load; Machines are never created or deleted.
-You create a "pool" of Machines in one or more regions and the Fly Proxy starts and stops them as needed.
+Fly Proxy autostop/autostart starts and stops Machines based on load; Machines are never created or deleted.
+You create a "pool" of Machines in one or more regions and Fly Proxy starts and stops them as needed.

 For details about how it works, see [Fly Proxy autostop/autostart](/docs/launch/autostop-autostart/).
 To configure autostop/autostart for your app, see [Autostop/autostart Machines](/docs/launch/autostop-autostart/).